steemit/libcrypto-js/README.md

 =========

-A small vendoring wrapper for [sjcl](http://bitwiseshiftleft.github.io/sjcl/) with support for hashes and encodings required by the Steem platform.
+A small vendoring wrapper for [sjcl](http://bitwiseshiftleft.github.io/sjcl/) with support for hashes and encodings required by the Knowledgr platform.

 ## Usage